Enterprise Data Catalog Enhancements

 - Re-create the dataset, which will translate into replication of data and costly delays.

-As mentioned earlier, the only fact that I know about the data that I need is that it contains a field named “fare”, and it is possible that it might not even be the full field-name.
+The only fact that I know about the data that I need is that it contains a field named “fare”, and it is possible that it might not even be the full field-name.
 Let’s try to search for it.

 Hovering over the dataset will enable the “i” option, clicking on it will allow us to see details about this dataset.